 See what's actually showing up in your ZIP's water — PFAS, nitrates, heavy metals, disinfection byproducts, and more.
 Every result is compared against EPA maximum contaminant levels (MCLs) so you know where you stand.

-Fort Bend County water is consistently hard.
+Greater Houston water is consistently hard — Cypress and Kingwood groundwater can hit 20 GPG or higher.
 Your report shows your area's hardness rating in grains per gallon and what that means for your appliances, your pipes, and your skin — in plain language.

 Any public health violations in your water system over the past 3 years — most go unreported in local news.
 You have a right to know, and your report surfaces them clearly.